mackerell-lab/FDA-compounds-SILCS-Hotspots-SI/README.md

 # FDA-compounds-SILCS-Hotspots-SI
-SI data repository for the SILCS-Hotspots ranking paper Part of the Supplementary Information for the manuscript:
+Part of the Supplementary Information for the manuscript:
 "Physics- and machine-learning-based method to accurately predict druggable binding sites using SILCS-Hotspots" Erik B. Nordquist, Mingtian Zhao, Anmol Kumar, Alexander D. MacKerell, Jr.